 What Is Your Risk Tolerance?
 You have your goal and you know when you need the money.
 Now you have to figure out how to invest it.
 I mentioned above that if your time frame is greater than 5 years, you should invest in stocks.
 But just how much of your portfolio should be in stocks?
 This is where you have to be honest with yourself.

-You want to find an allocation that helps you reach your goal, but one that you are comfortable.
+You want to find an allocation that helps you reach your goal, but one that you are comfortable with as well.
 We all want to sleep at night, right?
-Aren’t sure what your allocation should be?
-I suggest you read my post on understanding risk tolerance.
-Also check out this questionnaire from Vanguard that will help determine your risk tolerance.

-You will find most of you should be investing in a 60% stocks and 40% bond portfolio.
-This allocation will allow for you to earn a good rate of return on your investments.
+You will find most of you should be investing in a 60% stock and 40% bond portfolio.
+This allocation will allow you to earn a good rate of return on your investments.
 It will also allow you to sleep at night.

-Should you find that 60% of your money in stocks is too risky, then reduce that to a 40% stocks and 60% bonds portfolio.
+Should you find that 60% of your money in stocks is too risky, then reduce that to a 40% stock and 60% bond portfolio.
 You don’t want to go much lower than this if you are young.
-The reason is over the long term, bonds will not offer the return that you need to reach your goals.
+The reason is over the long term, bonds will not offer the return you need to reach your goals.

 How Much Do You Need?
 Of course, you need to know how much money you need to save if you ever want to reach your goal.
 For a house or a vacation, the amount you need to save is easy to determine.
 You know how much a vacation will cost you or how much of a down payment you need for a house.

 For retirement, it’s a little bit harder.
 Here is a rough calculation for you to perform that will give you an idea of how much money you need to save: